Hornsdale Power Reserve: Benefits for the consumers

-By the end of 2018, it was estimated that the Power Reserve had saved A$40 million in costs, mostly in eliminating the need for a fuel-powered 35 MW Frequency Control Ancillary Service.
+By the end of 2018, it was estimated that the Power Reserve had saved A$40 million in costs.
 In 2019, grid costs were reduced by $116 million due to the operation of HPR.

-Almost all of the savings delivered by the Hornsdale battery came from its role in frequency and ancillary control markets, where HPR put downward pressure on total prices.
+Almost all of the savings delivered by the Hornsdale battery came from its role in frequency and ancillary control markets, where HPR reduced costs by 91% from $470/MWh to $40/MWh; while providing a faster response of 100 ms vs 6000 ms with previous Contingency FCAS agreements.
+As of 2024, HPR is the largest battery in Australia with grid-forming abilities.

 Controversy

-On September 23, 2021, the Australian government sued Neoen SA, saying the French firm's Tesla "Big Battery" in South Australia did not provide backup power during four months in 2019 for which it had received payment.
+On September 23, 2021, the Australian Energy Regulator sued Neoen SA, saying the Hornsdale Power Reserve did not provide backup power during four months in 2019 for which it had received payment.
+The company was ultimately fined $900,000.